This is wrong.

 A little good news?
 Almost all RV mattresses can be replaced, so don't worry if you don't like it.
 (But often the size has to stay the same.)

-Will you want to be able to use your RV with the slides in on travel days or overnight stays such as Walmart?
+Will you want to be able to use your RV with the slides in on travel days or while overnight parking at Walmart?
 If access is blocked with slides in, you might consider a different RV.

 Your Family Size